jonathanulco/laurakalbag-dot-com/content/posts/autodesk-sketchbook-pro/index.md

 ### The Brushes palette

-{{< imgsrcset class="wp-image-42"  src="photo_4.png" alt="the brushes palette in SketchBook Pro" >}}The amount of elements you can combine to create your own style and perfect the texture and colour you want are just incredible.
+{{< img class="wp-image-42"  src="photo_4.png" alt="the brushes palette in SketchBook Pro" >}}The amount of elements you can combine to create your own style and perfect the texture and colour you want are just incredible.
 I’ve not even tried everything yet, but some of my favourite elements are:

 * Radius—for going from the rough fat splodges to the tiniest little pixels, this gives you very fine-tuned control though it can be tricky to accurately choose the right radius with the small slider (despite my little fingers)
 * Opacity—opacity of your brush.
 I reckon it’s best used at less than 100% to give a more realistic painting effect, the more solid your brush, the more it’ll look like an old-school MS Paint picture!